May 18, 2011

 The use of alcohol or drugs can affect a person’s information-processing skills and hand-to-eye coordination, severely impairing their ability to drive.
 Driving under the influence greatly increases a person’s chances of being involved in a motor vehicle accident.
 If you have had anything to drink, do not drive.
 Arrange for a cab or a friend to drive you home.

-If you have been injured in an auto accident, a personal injury may be able to help you obtain compensation for medical bills and other expenses related to your injury.
-Find a lawyer in your area today.
+If you have been injured in an auto accident, a Denver personal injury attorney may be able to help you obtain compensation for medical bills and other expenses related to your injury.
+Find a Denver personal injury lawyer in your area today.